advanced-menu-icon

 A robust cybersecurity framework for ATC systems should address several critical areas:

 1. Data Encryption and Access Control: With sensitive ATC data now being shared across cloud environments, ensuring that this data is encrypted and access-controlled is essential.
 Encryption ensures that even if data is intercepted, it cannot be read without the correct decryption keys.
-Access control systems limit who can view or modify this data, ensuring that only authorized personnel have access to critical information(EntryPointNorth-2024-09…).
+Access control systems secured with digital IDs limit who can view or modify this data, ensuring that only authorized personnel and applications have access to critical information.
+Note that we increasingly consider humans and applications in a similar way.
+Both need a digital ID.
+In applications and messages exchanged, we can also use other protection features like digitally signed code.

 Read more about cybersecurity and incident response in ATM.